 Further, it is our thinking that our eating should be other than it is that makes emotional eating a problem.
 Although we may be concerned about our eating, seeing it as a problem or something to be fought against can reinforce and amplify it.

 Declarations that we’ll never do it again can cause us to restrict and control our eating behaviour, which inevitably leads us to give in and eat (as is the case with dieting).
-As a consequence, we can think that we are the problem; that there is something wrong with us.
+Consequently, we can think that we are the problem and that something is wrong with us.